A continually updated guide to student kollegiums in Copenhagen, written by students. The complete Dorms Disclosed review series.

 The University Post asked Danish and international students for their tips on unforgettable Copenhagen experiences.
 Check out this bucket list of their best recommendations.

 There are many types of accommodation in Copenhagen.
 Private rooms, dormitories for students, shared housing, and there is even the option of buying your own place.
 Here is an overview with links to the most important sites and facebook groups.
-(Updated 2020)
+(Updated 2021)

 Danish students can look forward to an annual salary of DKK 368,965.
 If you sit next to one of them in class, they are most likely to be a woman.
 They drink less than their parents did - but much more than their non-Danish, or non-university, friends.

 It is a proud tradition to celebrate the week’s academic achievements by burning off brain cells.
-Read all about the UCPH campuses’ best bars and clubs here (updated September 2016)
+Read all about the UCPH campuses’ best bars and clubs here (updated July 2021)

 If you are on a tight student budget, money can be saved by buying a used bike.
 But you should know what to look for.
 Here are five tips from one of the UCPH student-run bike repair shops.